yingjingyang/nft-auction/README.md

 yarn upload
 ```

-5. Deploy your smart contracts to a local blockchain
+5. Deploy your smart contracts
+Right now, we use Rinkeby as default testnet, so the contract will be deployed on Rinkeby.
 ```bash
 yarn deploy
 ```